jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (f) specify the pay periods and relevant amounts for the employees to whom the failure to pay relates; and (g) inform the employer that failure to comply with the notice will result in the Commissioner receiving notice of the failure to comply; and
   (h) show other information required by the Commissioner.
-(5) If the employer does not pay the liable amount in the period specified in subsection (4)(c) and the employer has not objected to the Government Actuary's decision under subsection (1) within the time allowed under section 186, the Government Actuary must immediately—
+(5) If the employer does not pay the liable amount in the period specified in subsection (4)(c) and the employer has not objected to the FMA's decision under subsection (1) within the time allowed under section 186, the FMA must immediately—
   (a) give to the Commissioner a notice showing the information described in subsection (6); and (b) send to the provider a copy of the notice.
 (6) A notice under subsection (5) must—